 Trade Secrets.
 The safe harbor has no requirement for parties to submit to OIG proprietary, trade secret, or other confidential information.
 However, to the extent that parties maintain any such information pursuant to this safe harbor and provide it to the OIG, it will be protected to the extent permitted by law.
 OIG has longstanding practices and procedures for handling such information in the course of its law enforcement and oversight activities.

 8. Comments in Response to the Federal Register Notice and Efforts to Consult Outside the Agency

+The 60-day FRN published in the Federal Register on October 1, 2014, pg.
+59269-59270, vol.79.
+There were no comments received.

 In connection with the original promulgation of the rule, OIG consulted with the National Association of Community Health Centers, the leading trade organization for health centers.